apache/wink/wink-examples/readme.txt

-This document describes the examples available in Symphony SDK distribution
+This document describes the examples available in Wink SDK distribution
 ===============================================================================

 Available examples:

-1. "app" module contains simple applications that use both JAX-RS and Symphony extension features (ordered by the level of complexity)
+1. "app" module contains simple applications that use both JAX-RS and Wink extension features (ordered by the level of complexity)
 - HelloWorld
 - Bookmarks
 - QADefect